badlogic/orfondl/container/README.md

 ## Running multiple downloads at once

 Currently there is no mechanism to provide a list of download URLs.
-But you can invoke multiple download instances at by `daemonizing` each container runtime.
+But you can invoke multiple download instances at by `daemonizing` each container at runtime with `-d` and removing the `-it` parameter.

 Eg: